priestd09/corda/docs/source/key-concepts-states.rst

 States
 ======

-A state represents a fact known by one or more Corda nodes at a fixed point in time.
+A *state* is an immutable object representing a fact known by one or more Corda nodes at a specific point in time.
 States can contain arbitrary data, allowing them to represent facts of any kind (e.g. stocks, bonds, loans, KYC data, identity information...).

 For example, the following state represents an IOU: